ubc-systopia/velosiraptor/doc/src/language/parser/state.md

 This state is fully visible to system software.

-To perform a translation, the translation hardware will interpret a memory location identified by some base pointer and performs address transformation depending on the contents of this memory location.
+To perform a translation, the translation hardware will interpret a memory location identified by some *base pointer* and performs address transformation depending on the contents of this memory location.
+This base pointer is given by the argument list.

 For example, the bit pattern of a page table entry defines whether there exists a valid translation, and whether the translation points to another page table or to a physical frame.

+All arguments must also be declared as arguments on the unit level.

-## Internal State
+## Internal State (Register State)

 Internal state (or register state) utilizes some form of memory inside the translation hardware to hold the current translation state.
 In contrast to the in-memory state,